Find answers to common questions about ArcGIS Pro.

 Can I make folder and database connections permanently available so I don't need to recreate them in new projects?

 You may have accidentally closed the map.
 Closed maps and scenes can be opened from the Catalog pane:

 - Make the Catalog pane active.
 At the top of the pane, click the Project tab, if necessary.

 - Expand the Maps collection to see maps and scenes contained in the project.

 - Right-click a map and click Open, or right-click a scene and click Open Global View or Open Local View.

-No. Personal geodatabases are not supported in ArcGIS Pro.
+Personal geodatabases can only be viewed in ArcGIS Pro.
 Personal geodatabase datasets can't be used as inputs to geoprocessing tools.
 Similarly, output datasets can't be stored in personal geodatabases.
 ArcGIS Pro supports the following types of geodatabases: file geodatabases, mobile geodatabases, and enterprise geodatabases.

 Yes.
 You can publish services, including map services, geocode services, geoprocessing services, and image services, to a stand-alone ArcGIS Server.
 Your ArcGIS Pro project must contain a publisher or administrator connection to a stand-alone ArcGIS Server 10.6 or later.

 Yes.
 Bing Maps can be used in all ArcGIS products.

 I moved some datasets on my computer and now the map layers in my project are broken.
 What should I do?